For Patients and Healthcare Consumers

-It is often said that information is power, and that has never been truer for patients who want access to their medical records for their health care providers and for themselves.
+It is often said that information is power, and that has never been truer for patients who want access to their medical records for their health care providers and themselves.

 DHIN helps bring patients and doctors closer together.
-DHIN helps patients take a more active role in managing their own health care.
-Developed in partnerships with area hospitals, doctors, labs, radiology facilities and consumers like you, DHIN is a safe way to provide health information to your doctor– giving medical providers the results and reports they need, quickly and securely, in order to provide you with the best possible care.
+DHIN helps patients take a more active role in managing their health care.
+Developed in partnerships with area hospitals, doctors, labs, radiology facilities and consumers like you, DHIN is a safe way to provide health information to your doctor– giving medical providers the results and reports they need, quickly and securely, to provide you with the best possible care.

 DHIN is good for you and your doctor.
 Here’s why:

 - DHIN Saves Time.
 Your doctor gets your results as soon as they’re ready, which means you can receive treatment more quickly.
 There’s also less chance your results will become misplaced or lost—eliminating the need to get duplicate tests

 - DHIN Improves Care.
 Your test results and reports go directly to your doctor in a single format, which reduces the chance for errors to be made in your treatment.

 - DHIN Reduces Cost.
 With fewer errors, your out-of-pocket costs are lower, which means reducing expenses for unneeded medication, lab and radiology tests, and hospitalization.